Administrators can use the Enrich and Clean feature to clean metadata.

 Example

-In a group of DITA documents about gazelles written in American English, all share the metadata key animal_name
+In a group of DITA documents about gazelles written in American English, all share the metadata key animal_name.

 However, different authors defined different values for the key, as shown in the following table:

-Document | animal_name value |
+| Document | animal_name value |

-Gazelle Definition | Gazelle |
+| Gazelle Definition | Gazelle |

-Gazelle Etymology and Name | springbuck |
+| Gazelle Etymology and Name | springbuck |

-Gazelle Species | antelope |
+| Gazelle Species | antelope |

-Gazelle Prehistoric Extinctions | Antidorcas marsupialis |
+| Gazelle Prehistoric Extinctions | Antidorcas marsupialis |

 The greater the number of technical writers working together, the bigger the risk of inconsistencies appearing in naming or spelling.

-The following screenshot shows what users expect, i.e., the Animal
+The following screenshot shows what users expect, that is, the Animal facet with the value Gazelle for all four documents:

-In practice, administrators must define all the various values of the animal_name
+In practice, administrators must define all the various values of the animal_name metadata key as synonyms of each other as follows:

 Gazelle=(springbuck, antelope, Antidorcas marsupialis)